 Whether at home, in the corporate office, or volunteering, Meg clearly found satisfaction in organized plans, and loved to write including thousands of greeting cards and personal letters.
 What made this important was to make life better for those around her, at work, at church, and especially at home.
 A clipping found in her funeral prearrangements was “Wise Words” of Mark Twain: “Let us endeavor to live that when we come to die, even the undertaker will be sorry.”
 Meg . . .
 Mission Accomplished.

-To plant a tree in memory of Margaret Evick, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Margaret Evick, please visit our floral store.

 FPC Foundation, c/o First Presbyterian Church